Dwijad/Dockerize-Kafka-Connect/README.md

 ### Build

-Clone the repo and add kafkastore and truststore certificates of kafka broker to script/ca folder.
+Clone the repo and add kafkastore and truststore certificates and certificate authority (CA) of kafka broker to `script/ca` folder.

 You can run the docker image if the kafka broker you want to make use of is running on PLAINTEXT or SASL_PLAINTEXT mode as described below(Use case - I and Use case - IV)